-PM’s address to the nation: All India Radio announces 4 pm broadcast, later deletes tweet
+PM Narendra Modi to address the nation at 8 pm today

-Narendra Modi is expected to speak about the government’s decision to revoke the special status of Jammu and Kashmir.
+The prime minister is expected to speak about the government’s decision to revoke the special status of Jammu and Kashmir.

-Prime Minister Narendra Modi is likely to address the nation at 4 pm on Thursday, multiple reports said.
-All India Radio announced the broadcast in a tweet, but soon deleted the post.
+Prime Minister Narendra Modi will address the nation at 8 pm on Thursday, the Prime Minister’s Office announced in a tweet.

+Multiple reports had earlier in the day said that the prime minister would make a statement at 4 pm.
+All India Radio had also announced the broadcast in a tweet, but had deleted the post.

 During the address, Modi is expected to speak about the central government’s decision to revoke the special status for Jammu and Kashmir and bifurcate it into two Union Territories, PTI reported.
 This is the first time the prime minister will speak to citizens on the government’s decisions this week.
 He did not speak in Parliament during the debate on Monday and Tuesday.